nightscout/nightscout.github.io/docs/uploader/uploaders.md

 If you use a [DIY closed loop system](/nightscout/close_loop) it is recommended that you let it upload to Nightscout instead of importing data using Dexcom Share and the `bridge` plugin.
 ```

-*Please note that at this time (early 2023), the Dexcom G5 system is effectively obsolete but some people are still using stocks of old sensors and transmitters.*
+*Please note that at this time (end 2023), the Dexcom G5 system is effectively obsolete but some people are still using stocks of old sensors and transmitters.*

-If you don't want to use the official Dexcom apps, then you can use **open-source software** apps for your Dexcom sensor to connect, display, alarm and also upload to Nightscout:
+If you don't want to use the official Dexcom apps, you can use **open-source software** apps for your Dexcom sensor to connect, display, alarm and also upload to Nightscout:

-**Android**: xDrip+ for G5, G6 and ONE. <!-- xDrip+ for G4 (1)(2)(3), G5 and G6. -->
+**Android**: xDrip+ for G5, G6, ONE and G7. <!-- xDrip+ for G4 (1)(2)(3), G5 and G6. -->

 **iOS**:
 	Spike for G5 and older G6 transmitters (**not Firefly**) <!-- Spike or xDrip4iOS for G4 (1)(3) -->